(This post first appeared on HowDesign.com on 06/03/2011)

 - agreements are written down in clear and precise language, at the start of the process

 FACTORING IN THE HUMAN PART

 So, that’s the business side of collaborating, but what about the human side?
-I will talk about this in Part 2, where I’ll outline the aspects to achieving success in the human side of collaboration.
+In Part 2, I outline the aspects to achieving success in the human side of collaboration.